muquit/privategpt/README.md

 This project emerged from a personal exploration into [RAG](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/) applications using local Large Language Models (LLMs).
-RAG is a fancy acronym for findng similar document fracments (chunks) using machine learing algorithm in your local documents and send the chunks to a Large Language Model (LLM) to make sense out them by summarizing the chunks.
+RAG is a fancy acronym for finding similar document fragments (chunks) using machine learning algorithm in your local documents and send the chunks to a Large Language Model (LLM) to make sense out them by summarizing the chunks.

 Inspired by the potential of RAG technology, but lacking time and resource for training or fine-tuning an LLM, the project began as an experiment with local LLMs.
-The most important goal was not to send propietary documents to cloud for searching.
+The most important goal was not to send proprietary documents to cloud for searching.

-The project was initially based on the [privateGPT](https://github.com/ollama/ollama/tree/main/examples/langchain-python-rag-privategpt) example from the ollama gitHub repo, which demonstrated impressive results with local document querying.
+The project was initially based on the [privateGPT](https://github.com/ollama/ollama/tree/main/examples/langchain-python-rag-privategpt) example from the ollama github repo, which demonstrated impressive results with local document querying.
 But the original example became outdated and at one point it stopped working, this project aimed to revive and improve upon the concept.